Scouting and Guiding in British Columbia: Local Groups and sections

 The Silver Walnut Award was created by youth in 2005 to recognize outstanding youth leadership outside their own section.
 The first silver walnuts were presented in April 2006 in British Columbia's Cascadia Council.
 This award was created by the Cascadia Youth Network and has been approved by the National Council for use on youth uniforms.
 The award was since nationalized as the Medal of the Maple- a youth award for all councils.

+Pacific Jamboree

+The Pacific Jamboree or PJ, is a jamboree hosted by BC-Yukon Councils, it is typically held every four years rotating between Camp Byng, Camp Barnard, and Camp Hughes.
+Participation is open to all youth of Scout age who are registered members of Scouts.
+PJ 2019 at Camp Barnard had approximately 2,600 attendees.